Leibniz-HBI/smo-wiki/docs/Datasets.md

 ### useNews

 The useNews data set comes in (Puschmann & Haim, 2020).
 It combines three innovative data sources and links their content for the years 2018-2020: the Reuters Digital News Report (user preferences and rankings of news brands), MediaCloud (news content) and CrowdTangle (Facebook engagement metrics).
-The dataset can be found here : [https://osf.io/uzca3/](https://osf.io/uzca3/)
+The dataset can be found here: [https://osf.io/uzca3/](https://osf.io/uzca3/)

 It comprises

 * 3 million news items from 81 sources and 12 countries
 * 530 million words
 * 4 million Facebook posts from 400,000 Facebook users which mention these amounts.